Claus Luthe: NSU

 to utilize the compact Wankel engine, itself created by Felix Wankel.
 Luthe created a clean wedge shape with a large glasshouse, while the engineering team added innovations such as four-wheel independent suspension, semi-automatic transmission and inboard disc brakes to reduce unsprung mass.
 The Ro 80 still stands today as a milestone in automotive design.
 It had an initial drag coefficient of only 0.35, remarkably low for its time, even though it was not tested in a wind tunnel until the design was largely finalized.
 The final production models dropped the drag coefficient to 0.34.

 "After these wind tunnel tests, the outer shape of the body was not modified at all.
 We got, however, new insights into the airflow through the engine compartment and the possible air outlets for the passenger room.
 These could have been moved to the rear end of the boot, but the improvement was so marginal and the cost involved so high that these outlets remained in the C-pillar."

 In late 1967, when the remarkable new Ro 80 was introduced at the Frankfurt Motor Show, it did not initially gain universal acceptance for its unconventional wedge-like design.
 However, sales proved to be strong, and by the spring of 1969, there were still waiting lists for the car.
-Unfortunately the early engines suffered from heavy wear of the rotor tip seals in the innovative Wankel engine, causing severe financial losses for NSU.
+The early engines suffered from heavy wear of the rotor tip seals in the innovative Wankel engine, causing severe financial losses for NSU.
 37,204 Ro 80s were built by the time production finally ceased in 1977, but by that time the company had long been part of Audi, a Volkswagen subsidiary.